Sign In

 5.

-Technological limitations: The current New York subway system relies on old technology, and there are significant technical challenges to modernizing it.
-For example, introducing a new system (e.g. CBTC) to replace the existing signal system is technically complex and requires a lot of time and resources.
+Technical limitations: The New York subway still relies on outdated technology, so there are major technical challenges in bringing it up to date.
+For example, introducing a new system—like CBTC—to replace the old signaling is highly complex and demands a lot of time and resources.

 6.